Mayer–Vietoris sequence: Background, motivation, and history

 The most natural and convenient way to express the relation involves the algebraic concept of exact sequences: sequences of objects (in this case groups) and morphisms (in this case group homomorphisms) between them such that the image of one morphism equals the kernel of the next.
 In general, this does not allow (co)homology groups of a space to be completely computed.
 However, because many important spaces encountered in topology are topological manifolds, simplicial complexes, or CW complexes, which are constructed by piecing together very simple patches, a theorem such as that of Mayer and Vietoris is potentially of broad and deep applicability.

-Mayer was introduced to topology by his colleague Vietoris when attending his lectures in 1926 and 1927 at a local university in Vienna.
+Walther Mayer was introduced to topology by his colleague Leopold Vietoris when attending his lectures in 1926 and 1927 at a local university in Vienna.
 He was told about the conjectured result and a way to its solution, and solved the question for the Betti numbers in 1929.
 He applied his results to the torus considered as the union of two cylinders.
-Vietoris later proved the full result for the homology groups in 1930 but did not express it as an exact sequence.
+Vietoris later proved the full result for the homology groups in 1930, but did not express it as an exact sequence.
 The concept of an exact sequence only appeared in print in the 1952 book Foundations of Algebraic Topology by Samuel Eilenberg and Norman Steenrod, where the results of Mayer and Vietoris were expressed in the modern form.